 What should you do if you are invited somewhere with no sugar-free alternatives?
 If going cold turkey is torture for you, then my 80/20 approach to clean eating is your solution.

 Unless you have totally abandoned processed sugar from your life, for heaven’s sake, grab that little item that looks the most seductive to you.
 Savor that little gem slowly, and really enjoy it no matter if others around you allow themselves a big portion.

 Do you need more inspiration for easy, quick, and delicious treats?
-Then I warmly recommend my Pinterest Board “clean eating desserts”.
-On this board I’ve curated delicious and healthy desserts, cakes and slices from around the world.
+Then I warmly recommend my Pinterest Board “clean eating dessert recipes”.
+On this board, I’ve curated delicious and healthy desserts, cakes and slices from around the world.
 Perfect for anyone who enjoys clean eating.

 I’d really love to hear about your favorite clean eating recipe.
 Share it with us in the comment section below.